jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/06.ui-features/05.call-factories/docs.en.md

 #### Exported classes and functions

-The global function `Jaxon\rq()` creates a `call factory` for the exported class whose name it received as a parameter.
+The global function `rq()` creates a `call factory` for the exported class whose name it received as a parameter.
 A call to this factory generates the code for the same call in Javascript, which can then be used in a template, for example, to define an event handler.

 ```php